ahrasel/go-bash-alias-manager/README.md

 The build script (`scripts/build_release.sh`) produces cross-compiled binaries and archives for common platforms and a SHA256 checksum file.

-> ⚠️ **Platform support:** Because this project uses Fyne (desktop GUI) which depends on system graphics libraries, the automated packaging currently produces Linux artifacts (x86_64) using the prebuilt snap binary.
+> ⚠️ **Platform support:** Because this project uses Fyne (desktop GUI) which depends on system graphics libraries, automated packaging currently produces Linux artifacts (x86_64) built from source on Linux runners.
 Cross-building macOS/Windows is not supported by the script at present; contributions to add reproducible builds for other platforms are welcome.